João Cancelo: Senior

 During UEFA Euro 2024 qualifying, Cancelo appeared nine times and scored three goals as Portugal won all ten matches in Group J. On 21 May 2024, Cancelo was named in Portugal's squad for UEFA Euro 2024 in Germany.
 He started the team's opening match against Czechia, where he was substituted for Nélson Semedo in the 90th minute.
 He then played the first 68 minutes against Turkey, assisting Samet Akaydin 28th-minute own goal.
 He was rested for the final Group F fixture against Georgia which Portugal lost 2–0.
 He was restored to the starting line-up for Portugal's round of 16 match against Slovenia and played 117 minutes as Portugal won 3–0 in a penalty shootout after the match ended in a 0–0 draw.
 Portugal were eliminated in the quarter-finals to France after losing 5–3 in another penalty shootout.

+On 19 May 2026, Cancelo was selected in the 26-man squad for the 2026 FIFA World Cup.
+In Portugal's second group match on 23 June, he assisted Cristiano Ronaldo's opening goal in a 5–0 over Uzbekistan.